 Then I offered to be their outsourced international salesperson.
 I went to Strasbourg, France to attend a trade show on behalf of them.
 The reactions and comments I got while I was in France, were all wonderful!
 Then I noticed one feeling sprouting; “IT IS NOT FAIR!”.

 Consumers abroad only get to know the Japanese products which the companies have enough human resources and budget to market abroad.
 Even if there were items which you might love, if the producers were sole traders or small businesses, you wouldn’t have a chance to know these products.
 The choice and chance for you to choose from are limited… That part, I felt unfair.

 They don’t have a correlation between ‘Ability of international communication/trade & financial muscle’ and ‘Ability to create wonderful items’.

 There must be more Mr. & Mrs. Morimoto like small producers out there.
-I have more skills and experiences in the field of international trade than them.
+I have more skills and experience in the field of international trade than them.
 If I could do all the work outside of their factories then they can concentrate on producing items.
-We can provide more things to choose from to you.
+We can provide more things to choose from for you.
 That’s how “KoLe SHIKOKU, Japan” started.

 9) 20+ YEARS OF BEING A SERVER & KEEP IT THAT WAY

 Ep.6/9 I mentioned my career background.
 I started in the field of hospitality, then worked in different industries and jobs.
 But ever since I started working, whatever the job I did, my roots have always been “I serve my customers/clients and co-workers”.

 Whatever the job I have done, what made me a little bit better at them was probably the experience that I worked seriously and hard in the hospitality field at an early age of my career.